Vosburg v. Putney: Aftermath

-Andrew Vosburg had problems with his leg which limited his activities and had to wear a brace for the rest of his life, but otherwise was able to lead a normal life.
+Andrew Vosburg suffered lasting complications with his leg and had to wear a leg brace for the rest of his life, but otherwise Vosburg was able to lead a normal life.
 He was hired by the Milwaukee Electric Railroad and Light Company in 1900 and eventually rose to foreman.
 He married and had three children.
 He and his wife also made a living by buying, refurbishing, and selling homes.
 Vosburg died in 1938 at the age of 64.

 George Putney enrolled in the University of Wisconsin but left during his sophomore year and returned to Waukesha where he worked at his family's store.
-He later married and moved to Milwaukee where he became a salesman of clothing and cars.
+He later married and moved to Milwaukee where he became a clothing and car salesman.
 He died in 1940.